hideo7suzuki/parigp-h7s-functions/README.md

 - $\mathtt{checkorders(order)}$
   - returns vector to check whether elements are primitive.
 - $\mathtt{count1(dec)}$
-  - input is dec, returns counts of 1 in binary expression of dec.
+  - returns counts of 1 in binary expression of input dec.
 - $\mathtt{dec2radix(dec,base)}$
   - base is radix and input is dec, returns 0bNN form if dec2radix(dec,2) and returns 0xNN form if dec2radix(dec,16).
   - dec2radix(dec,16) is using digits2str(ttvec).